sbosnick/luther/README.md

 to be implmented.

-The intention is for the `tokens` iterator from the above example to be a suitable candate for an external for the parser generator [Lalrpop].
+The intention is for the `tokens` iterator from the above example to be a suitable candate for an external lexer for the parser generator [Lalrpop].

 [Lalrpop]:https://crates.io/crates/lalrpop